13Sharad/WebPortFolio/README.md

 # WebPortFolio
-I have done PortFolio project based on the technology involving HTML,CSS.
+I have done PortFolio project based on the technology involving HTML and CSS.